 There's a global shortage of cyber security staff, but Australia is one of the most affected countries.
 Let's take a look at the recruitment challenges.

-It's well known in the IT&T industry that there is a worldwide shortage of experienced cyber security professionals.
+It's well known in the technology and digital industry that there is a worldwide shortage of experienced cyber security professionals.
 This lack of staff has made the competition for good employees intense, with businesses being forced to leave positions unfilled, potentially compromising their security.

 Unfortunately, many experts predict that this shortage is only going to continue, leaving plenty of companies vulnerable, even as cyber attacks become more common and much more sophisticated.